ArminKardan/quickengine/1-7-qe-muixchart.md

 #### MUI X Charts Support

 The `MUI X Charts` library is pre-installed and fully supported in the QE Platform.
-Developers can seamlessly integrate powerful chart visualizations into their `microservice` and `xwebsite` projects.
+Developers can seamlessly integrate powerful chart visualizations into their `Admin Panel` and `XWebsite` projects.

 **Example:** The following demonstrates how to implement `PieChart`, `LineChart`, and `RadarChart` using `MUI X Charts`: